Registering your business address

 If you operate a home-based business, this requirement does not apply to you.

-How do I check to see if my address is accurate?
+How do I check to see if my address is registered?

-Check to see if your business address is correct:
+Check to see if your business address is registered:

-Only property owners can apply for civic addresses in their building.
+Only property owners can register civic addresses in their building.
 If you are a tenant, please contact your property owner to register in one of the following ways:

 1. Apply online.